jpulakka/nordpool_diff/README.md

 * `normalize: max_min_sqrt_max` = output of the filter is multiplied by square root of maximum price of the next `filter_length` hours and divided by maximum minus minimum price of the next `filter_length` hours.
 This is maybe the best ("somewhat scale-free") normalization.
 Think about it this way:
   * Raw output of the FIR differentiator is proportional to price *variation*.
   * Divide by maximum minus minimum price (= price variation), to get scale-free output.
-  * Multiply by square root of maximum price, to introduce scale.
+  * Multiply by square root of maximum (here could also use e.g. average) price, to introduce scale.
 So now 9x price gives 3x output.

 Normalization works reasonably when `filter_length` is 10 or more, making the output magnitude less dependent of current overall electricity price.
 Possible edge case of price staying exactly constant or zero for long time is handled gracefully.